 Armed with a name, the “Thetford team” scoured the internet with high hopes of quickly locating either the former POW himself, or his immediate family.
 We quickly discovered information regarding Heckler.
-He retired from the U.S. Air Force as a lieutenant colonel in 1962, and passed away in 1976, leaving behind a wife and three children.
+He went on to retire from the U.S. Air Force as a Lieutenant Colonel in 1962, and passed away in 1976, leaving three children behind.

-The names of his wife and children were found, but there the trail went cold.
-The internet and social media leads did not pan out.
+The names of the son and one daughter were found, but there the trail went cold.
+The normal internet and social media leads did not pan out.

 Lt.
 Heckler, but offered to help in the search.

-On a whim, my father published an article on New Year’s Day, 2014 in the Greensboro, N.C., newspaper about the bracelet and the search for the family.
-The response was immediate and surprisingly robust!
+Meanwhile, my father published an article on New Year’s Day, 2014 in the Greensboro, N.C., newspaper about the bracelet and the search for the family.
+The response was immediate and surprisingly robust.
 We soon had the phone number to Heckler’s daughter, now living in Alaska.

-At first, Heckler’s daughter suspected a scam, and was not receptive to learning about the bracelet.
+At first, the daughter suspected a scam, and was not receptive to learning about the bracelet.
 Eventually she opened up, and referred us to Heckler’s son, living in Montana.
-His son also suspected a scam, and was hesitant to discuss the matter.
-After lengthy discussion, however, he opened up and referred us to Heckler’s grandson, who considered 1st
+The son also suspected scam, and was hesitant to discuss the matter.
+After lengthy discussion however, he opened up and referred us to Heckler’s grandson, who considered 1st